nahamu/nahamu.github.com/_posts/2011-08-17-smartos-pxe.markdown

 ## Assumptions
  1. This guide assumes that you already have a PXE (TFTP) server set up.
  1. This guide assumes that you use [pxelinux](http://syslinux.zytor.com/wiki/index.php/PXELINUX)
- 1. This guide assumes that only want to boot SmartOS.
+ 1. This guide assumes that you only want to boot SmartOS.
 Please adjust accordingly.
  1. This guide assumes that you know how to do all sorts of other things as well...

 ## Instructions